jmwerner/Jitter/README.md

 --

-To use this module in its current version, the user must have Python as well as they Twython module installed and have a registered [Twitter API](http://dev.twitter.com) account.
+To use this module in its current version, the user must have Python as well as they [twython](https://github.com/ryanmcgrath/twython) module installed and have a registered [Twitter API](http://dev.twitter.com) account.
 Once registered, create a new "Twitter Application" and input your application's 'API key', 'API secret', 'Access token', and 'Access token secret' by running

     jitter.start()